onyx-platform/onyx/doc/design/messaging.md

   - Do the same as above wrt to reusing messaging components, needs to come through the same interface
 - Implement HornetQ first, straightforward semantics

+### Full job coverage notes

+One part of the implementation that requires further analysis are the mechanics for ensuring that every job has at least 1 peer assigned to each task while it's executing.
+If this weren't the case, at least one peer wouldn't have a downstream peer to send messages to - resulting in no work being accomplished.
+It ends up that the way to handle this is job scheduler specific, and affects any log command who's reactive capabilities include volunteering a peer for a new task.
+We'll consider each job scheduler in turn, and within construct a plan for handling each command.

+#### Greedy job scheduler

 ### Open questions

 - How do peers look each other up?